Why I Am A Nazarene, Part 2

 Scripture gives us examples of people resisting the grace of God.
 For example, Stephen tells the Sanhedrin,

-"He goes on to compare the Sanhedrin to their ancestors who resisted the message the prophets brought.
+"You stiff-necked people!
+Your hearts and ears are still uncircumcised.
+You are just like your ancestors: You always resist the Holy Spirit!"He goes on to compare the Sanhedrin to their ancestors who resisted the message the prophets brought.
 This indicates that the same thing had happened over and over throughout Israel's history.
 God warned Isaiah that the people Isaiah was being sent to would resist his message.
 Again, we could look at the people who resisted the message of Jeremiah and the other prophets to see examples of people who resisted the grace of God.

 Another point must be raised.
 Christ's atonement and God's grace restores us to a proper relationship with God.
 But if you cannot resist responding to this grace, then that would place the saved individual into a forced relationship with God.
 But this seems to be contrary to God's character as revealed in Scripture.
 No one can come to Christ unless the Father draws him or her (John 6:44).
 The word "draw" in this passage does not imply an irresistible drawing.
 It is also used later by Jesus, when he states that when He is lifted up, He will draw all men to Himself.
 If this "drawing" were irresistible, and the Calvinist would say, then this would imply universalism, the doctrine that everyone will be saved.
 Yet other passages of Scripture speak against this doctrine!
 In fact, the word "draw" in this passage means, "to draw by inward power," or "to lead."
 This is more in line with the Arminian belief in Resistible Grace than the Calvinist belief in Irresistible Grace.

 Because of these things, I reject the doctrine of Irresistible Grace.